tyler-utah/AlloyForwardProgress/artifact/README.md

 ### CADP install

-CADP is a closed-source research software that requires a license to run, and as such it is not possible for us to embed it in this artifact.
+CADP is a closed-source research software that requires a license to run, and as such it was not possible for us to embed it in this artifact.

 To install CADP and get a license, see: https://cadp.inria.fr/registration/

 Academic users can obtain a personal, free-of-charge license.

-Our experiments are known to work with CADP version `2020-l`.
+Our experiments are known to work with CADP version `2020-l`, please make sure to install this version.

-For users who cannot easily obtain CADP, we still provide a standalone example that shows CADP input and output files, to illustrate how we use the toolbox and how it lets us check for test termination.
+For users who cannot easily obtain CADP, we still provide a standalone example that shows CADP input and output files, to illustrate how we use the toolbox and how it lets us check for test 5~termination.

-### Standalone example (does not require a CADP install)
+### Standalone example: mutex litmus test

-We use the paper's running example of two threads competing for a mutex as a standalone example.
+We use the article's running example of two threads competing for a mutex as a standalone example.

-In our case, there are two types of input files to CADP:
+We have two types of input files to CADP:

  - `*.lnt` files represent models written in the LNT formal language.

- - `*.svl` files represent verification scenarios written in the script verification language (SVL), where we typically check properties expressed in the model checking language (MCL) upond some model written in LNT.
+ - `*.svl` files represent verification scenarios written in the script verification language (SVL), where we typically check properties expressed in the model checking language (MCL) on some model written in LNT.

-The `cadp/mutex-standalone-example` directory contains all related files:
+The `cadp/mutex-standalone-example/` directory contains the following files.

-`mutex.lnt` contains the LNT model of our mutex example.
+`mutex.lnt` is the LNT model of our mutex example.
 In this file we find the definition of the various types and processes needed to express our litmus tests, including the definition of the progress models.
-These LNT sources are the basis for the LNT listing shown in the paper, where they are only slightly edited to be shorter and remove small implementation details irrelevant to the presentation in the paper.
+These LNT sources are the basis for the LNT listings of the article, where they are only slightly edited to be shorter and remove small and irrelevant implementation details.

 Most of the code of `mutex.lnt` is generic, only the AXB instructions given in argument to the INTERPRETER processes are specific to the mutex example.
 For the